Africa Journeys Escapes

 3 The Camargue, France

-WHY?: The Camargue, in SE France, is the delta of the River Rhone.
-It is the largest river delta in W Europe and one of its best known wetlands.
-It offers a huge diversity of habitat to its resident birds and migratory visitors, including shallow lakes and lagoons, reedbeds, marshes, stony desert, woodland, limestone hills and mountains.
-Its emblematic birds, greater flamingos, can be admired in their thousands in the Parc Ornithologique de Pond de Gau, the bird sanctuary near Saintes-Maries-de-la-Mer.
-But the area is home, or a migratory stop-off, for a huge number of species (over 400), including: herons, eagles, owls, bitterns, storks, ibis and terns.
-The area is also famous its wild grey Camargue horses (Camarguais) and its black Camargue cattle.
+WHY?: The Camargue (SE France) is the delta of the River Rhone, is the largest river delta in W Europe and is one of its best known wetlands.
+It offers a huge diversity of habitat including shallow lakes and lagoons, reedbeds, marshes, stony desert, woodland, limestone hills and mountains.
+Its emblematic birds, greater flamingos, can be admired in their thousands in the Parc Ornithologique de Pond de Gau bird sanctuary, near Saintes-Maries-de-la-Mer.
+But the area is home, or a migratory stop-off, for a huge number of species (over 400) including: herons, eagles, owls, bitterns, storks, ibis and terns.

 4 The Danube Delta, Romania

 WHY?: The Danube Delta Biosphere Reserve, on the Black Sea coast, is part of the largest continuous marshland in Europe and has the world's largest reed bed, as well numerous freshwater lakes connected by a network of channels, reed islands, lagoons, marshland, woodland and pasture that attract over 330 bird species.
 Highlights include the largest colony of pelicans outside of Africa, as well as white storks, spoonbills, herons, ducks, white-tailed eagles, egrets, vultures, cranes, cormorants, warblers, ibis and red-breasted geese.
 Areas of the wetland can only be accessed by boat or canoe which allows visitors to observe the birds at very close quarters.
 A permit is required to enter the Biosphere Reserve (included with arranged tours, independent travellers can buy permits from the Reserve administration and Tulcea travel agencies).